Secrets of the Words You Know

 Furthermore, some of these languages are understood by many people who are not native speakers.
 English is the largest such example: the number of native English speakers is of the order of 400 million but between 1.5 and 2 billion people understand English.

-1. What is the link between these four English words with a core meaning about ‘life’: ‘biology’; ‘vitality’; ‘zoo’; and ‘quick’ as in ‘the quick and the dead’?
+1. what links these four English words with a core meaning about ‘life’ but seemingly unrelated initial consonants: ‘biology’; ‘vitality’; ‘zoo’; and ‘quick’ as in ‘the quick and the dead’;

-4. What do ‘Garam Masala’, a ‘furnace’ and a ‘thermos’ have in common, and which out of ‘burn’ and ‘warm’ is a related word that English has inherited from Germanic?
+4. what ‘Garam Masala’, a ‘furnace’ and a ‘thermos’ have in common, and which out of ‘burn’ and ‘warm’ is a related word that English has inherited from Germanic.

 What this Site Offers